35mm Slide Transfer - Sharp, Rich, Accurate

-- Best Use: For editing, color correction and restoration of your images, sending out for printing.
+- Best Use: For editing, color correction and restoration, or sending your images out for printing.

 - Cons: The TIFF file format is not widely supported by web browsers or other digital devices today.
 TIFF files are much larger files and will be as much as 4 times larger than JPEG, which can make working with them slow and cumbersome.

 - Lossy File: A JPEG (Joint Photographic Experts Group) file type is called a "lossy" compression method because every time it is re-saved, there is a generational degradation loss in quality to the image.

 - Best Use: For viewing on computers, televisions, emailing, posting to social media and creating slideshow movies.

 - Pros: JPEGs are the most common image file today and supported by most digital devices and applications.
 JPEG files are about 1/4th the size of a TIFF.

 - Cons: Every time you re-save a JPEG, it will re-compress the file and will degrade the quality from the original file - even if you don't edit the image.
 Viewing the images does not cause any loss, just re-saving it.

 Call now for your 35mm slide transfers and relive days past!